-- If you have attended a previous college or university, you will want to send your transcript(s) to the WSCC Records Office in your first term attending to allow for accurate timing of transferring any applicable credit.
+- If you have attended a previous college or university, be sure to send your transcript(s) to the WSCC Records Office in your first term to allow for accurate timing of transferring applicable credit.

 - Degree Evaluation – during your final semester of your program of study, the Records Office and your Advisor will review your academic history to confirm all requirements have been met.
-Your Advisor will submit any necessary course substitutions, if applicable.
+If applicable, your advisor will submit any necessary course substitutions.

 You will receive communication via your WSCC email confirming that you are eligible to graduate at the end of your last semester.
-This email will include information about submitting your request to participate in the Commencement Ceremony and a survey to complete.
+This email will include information about submitting your request to participate in the Commencement Ceremony, regalia orders, and a survey to complete.

-WSCC designates one day for commencement and holds three different ceremonies throughout the day.
-There is a ceremony held for Arts & Sciences; Business Technologies; and Engineering, Industrial Technologies, Public Services, and Health & Wellness.
-These ceremonies are held at the end of each spring semester.
-Details regarding each commencement ceremony will be distributed via your WSCC email address when you have been recognized as an eligible graduation candidate.
+WSCC designates one day in May for commencement.
+Details regarding the ceremony will be distributed via your WSCC email address when you have been recognized as an eligible graduation candidate.

-Spring Graduates – Graduates for each spring semester are eligible to participate in the spring commencement ceremony at the end of the completed term.
+Spring Graduates – Spring graduates are eligible to participate in the spring commencement at the end of the completed term.

-Summer Graduates - There is no Commencement ceremony or reception specifically for summer graduates.
-Summer graduates are eligible to participate in the spring commencement ceremony closest to their term of completion.
+Summer Graduates - Summer graduates are eligible to participate in the spring commencement following the completed summer term.

 The Family Educational Rights and Privacy Act (FERPA) is a Federal Law that protects the privacy of student education records, including financial, academic and/or advising records.
 For the student’s protection, FERPA limits release of student record information without the student’s explicit written consent.